cbrnr/sleepecg/docs/heartbeat_detection.md

 # Heartbeat detection
-ECG-based sleep staging heavily relies on heartrate variability.
+ECG-based sleep staging heavily relies on [heartrate variability](https://en.wikipedia.org/wiki/Heart_rate_variability).
 Therefore, a reliable and efficient heartbeat detector is essential.
 SleepECG provides a detector based on the approach described by [Pan & Tompkins (1985)](https://doi.org/10.1109/TBME.1985.325532).
-We outsourced performance-critical code to a C extension, which makes the detector substantially faster than other implementations.
-However, we also provide Numba and pure Python backends (the Numba backend is almost as fast whereas the pure Python implementation is much slower).
+We outsourced performance-critical code to a C extension, which makes the detector substantially faster than other existing Python implementations.
+However, we also provide Numba and pure Python backends (the Numba backend is almost as fast, whereas the pure Python implementation is much slower).

 ## Usage